Discrimination and Harassment

-Sexual Harassment is unwelcome conduct which is either of a sexual nature, or which is directed at an individual because of that individual’s sex that has the purpose or effect of unreasonably interfering with an individual’s employment or educational performance; or creating an intimidating, hostile, offensive, or abusive environment for that individual’s employment, education, living environment; and/or participation in a College activity.
+Sexual Harassment: unwelcome conduct, that does not fall under the Vassar College Title IX Policy, which is either of a sexual nature, or which is directed at an individual because of that individual’s sex that has the purpose or effect of unreasonably interfering with an individual’s employment or educational performance; or creating an intimidating, hostile, offensive, or abusive environment for that individual’s employment, education, living environment; and/or participation in a College activity.
 This includes harassment on the basis of sex, sexual orientation, self-identified or perceived sex, gender expression, gender identity and the status of being transgender.
 Harassment needs only to rise above the threshold of petty slights or trivial inconveniences.

 The College’s policy on sexual misconduct may also apply when sexual harassment involves physical contact.
 Examples of sexual harassment can include, but are not limited to:

 Egregious, unwanted sexual attention or other verbal or physical conduct of a sexual nature;

 Implied or overt threats of punitive action resulting from rejection of sexual advances

 Conditioning a benefit on an individual’s acceding to sexual advances/making such assent a term or condition of employment (either explicitly or implicitly)